Menu Close

 Makarska rivieran - Makarska

-The ferry between Makarska and Sumartin on the island of Brac (pronounced Bratch).
-The crossing takes about 60 minutes and takes you to a very beautiful island with the largest town Supertar, the resort of Bol and one of the world's most beautiful beaches Zlatni Rat, which has been awarded many times.
+There is a car ferry between Makarska and Sumartin on the island of Brac, which takes about 60 minutes.
+You will arrive at a very beautiful island with the largest resort Supertar, the resort Bol and one of the most beautiful beaches in the world Zlatni Rat, which has been awarded many times.

 Ferry from Makarska to the island of Brac